digiapulssi/graylog-proxy/README.md

 * API_SERVER_PORT - API port on server (default 8443)
 * BEATS_SERVER_PORT - beats port on server (default 5044)

+### Alternative: Container with Generated Proxy Configuration

+Alternatively to support different setup scenarios you can use interactive script in `bin/createGraylogProxy.sh` to generate proxy configuration file.
+The script should be run as root.

+Certificate setup instructions presented above apply when generating proxy configuration with TLSv12 enabled.

 ### Creating Private Root CA and CA Signed Client Certificate

 1. To create root CA, execute `bin/createRootCA.sh` and fill in data.

+NOTES:
+* Input securely generated passphrase when prompted, passphrase will not be echoed
+* Use unique descriptive values for subject information, particulary for "Common Name"

 Example:
 ```
 [graylog-proxy]$./createRootCA.sh
 Root CA file [rootCA]: